 Lecture is where we impart course material and where you take the midterm and final exams.
 If you miss lecture, we suggest that you arrange with your classmates to borrow their notes: the instructor and TAs will not repeat lecture material you missed, though of course they will answer questions about it.

 The ICS 21 Help Center is a computer lab, with TAs and tutors on duty, where you canand shouldwork on lab assignments and get help with them and other course material.
 TAs can answer questions on any aspect of the course, including Java programming, lecture material and grading issues.
 Tutors can (only) help you with your Java and programming questions.
-This quarter, the Help Center gets to use two rooms during the afternoon and evening hours, an often particularly busy time (see Important Information, below, for details).
+This quarter, the Help Center gets to use two rooms during the middle of the afternoon, a typically busy time (see Important Information, below, for details).